brian1917/veracode-dynamic-scan-weekly-scheduler/README.md

 # Veracode Dynamic Scan Weekly Scheduler

 ## Description
-Script to set weekly dynamic scans from an input CSV file.
+The purpose of the script is to set weekly dynamic scans from an input CSV file.
 The script should be executed on a weekly basis (e.g., cron job).
+The script utilizes the rescan API which requires a scan having already been configured for an application profile.
+Configure the first dynamic scan in the platform and add application to CSV file for routine scanning.

 ## Required Libraries
 CSV, requests, argparse, datetime, os